BONSAMURAIS/arborist/README.md

 To do this, first download and insert `MR_HSUT_2011_v3_3_17_extensions.xlsb` into the /data folder, then set `"extract_exiobase_emissions": true` in `config.json`.
 The exiobase extensions table can be downloaded from this url: [www.exiobase.eu](https://www.exiobase.eu/).

+#### Configuration
+The package provides a `Config.json` file which enables the user to choose what graphs to extract.
+The value `True` enables the extraction of the specified graph, whereas the value `False` disables the creation of the specified graph.

 ### As a library

 ### Generation of URIs